CrossFit: WODs

-If the WOD is performed as written, it is referred to "Rx'd" (for "as prescribed").
+If the WOD is performed as written, it is referred to as "Rx'd" (for "as prescribed").
 However, the intensity, volume, or movements of the WOD can be adjusted to suit the fitness level, experience, ability, physical limitations or time constraints of the participants, and this is called "scaling".
 In scaling, the number of repetitions, length of time, and weights may be reduced, and movements may be modified to be easier to perform while maintaining the same intended stimulus using similar movement patterns.
 Scaling allows people of all ages and experience to participate in the workout.

 Some movements are specific to CrossFit; for example, in order to perform certain movements such as pull-up faster, "kipping" that relies on the momentum of the kip to move faster may be employed, although its use for these purposes is considered controversial to non-practitioners of CrossFit.